With the benefit of many years experience of making grants to local organisations, in 2015 the Foundation reviewed its grant-making approach.

 The Development Partners reach residents from across the borough.
 Collectively, these organisations reach over 3,200 people who would otherwise fall ‘under the radar’ of local support.

-The partnership of five (including the Foundation) spent time getting to know one another and our different areas of work.
+The partnership of six (including the Foundation and Islington Council’s Homes and Communities team) spent time getting to know one another and our different areas of work.
 This was invaluable in building trust and understanding.
 It also meant we were quickly able to discover a common passion for improving the way people are treated by voluntary and public services so that individuals feel they matter and have a voice in the support they receive and decisions that affect them.